 Are you interested in Pycnogenol benefits?
-If you’re looking to slow the aging process or maintain the overall health of your skin, or maybe find a solution to erectile dysfunction?
+Maybe you want to slow down aging or support the overall health of your skin?
+How about a natural solution to erectile dysfunction?

-Pycnogenol may be able to provide you with these health benefits.
-Note that it doesn’t only help issues that haunt men it also contains compounds that may also benefit women as well.
+Pycnogenol may be able to give you ALL of these health benefits.
+Note that it doesn’t only help issues that haunt men.
+It also has several compounds that may be beneficial for women too!

-This antioxidant is also sold in supplement form designed to improve the circulatory system.
+Pycnogenol is sold in supplement form designed to improve the circulatory system.
 One of the ways it does that is by increasing the body’s nitric oxide levels.

 What is Pycnogenol?

-Pycnogenol is the trade name or registered trademark of a product derived from French maritime pine bark.
+Pycnogenol is the trade name of a product derived from French maritime pine bark.
 It is known by many other names such as pine bark, maritime bark extract, Pinus pinaster (its scientific name), Leucoanthocyanidins, and others.

 The active ingredients from its extracts are similar to those that can be derived from witch hazel bark, tea, cocoa, grape seed, apples, wine, nuts, and peanut skin.

-It is a good source of antioxidants like proanthocyanidins—and it is also referred to as an antioxidant.
-This is the reason why it is also marketed as a health product for diabetes, tinnitus, menopause, chronic venous insufficiency, inflammation, hypertension, and erectile dysfunction.
+Pycnogenol is a fabulous source of antioxidants like proanthocyanidins.
+This is the reason why it's marketed as a health product for diabetes, tinnitus, menopause, chronic venous insufficiency, inflammation, hypertension, and erectile dysfunction.

-There are many health benefits that can be derived from this product.
-They include the following:
+There are many potential health benefits that can be derived from pycnogenol.
+Some of them include the following:

-Chronic venous insufficiency causes swelling and pain for postmenopausal women.
-This is a condition where the veins are unable to return the blood sufficiently coming from the legs going to the heart.
+Chronic venous insufficiency (CVI) causes swelling and pain—especially in the legs.
+CVI is a condition in which the veins are unable to return the blood effectively from the legs to the heart.

-Along with improved blood circulation, supplementing with this product has been found to be able to reduce swelling and provide pain relief.
+Along with improved blood circulation, supplementing with pycnogenol seems to reduce swelling and provide pain relief.

-In another medical study, researchers observed that this antioxidant can reduce the numbers of free radicals in the body.
-Among other things, this process improves skin cell replication and regeneration.
+In another medical study, researchers observed that pycnogenol can reduce the levels of free radicals in the body.
+Among other things, this process improves skin regeneration.

 Some of the other ways that pine bark extract can benefit skin health include the following:

-Supplementing with this antioxidant also helps in the production of hyaluronic acid and collagen.
-These two compounds help improve skin elasticity and aids in natural skin hydration.
+Supplementing with pycnogenol also helps in the production of hyaluronic acid and collagen.
+These two compounds help improve skin firmness, elasticity, and hydration.

-Children with symptoms of ADHD may also benefit from supplementing with this antioxidant product.
-One study shows that children with ADHD symptoms who took these supplements for four weeks experienced a reduction in hyperactivity.
+Children with ADHD may also benefit from supplementing with pycnogenol.
+One study found that children with ADHD symptoms who took this antioxidant for four weeks experienced a reduction in hyperactivity.

 That is about 34.2 million people.
-7.3 of that number remain undiagnosed.
+About 7.3 million of them remain undiagnosed.

 Lowering blood sugar levels isn’t the only potential benefit that you can get from using this antioxidant.
-Studies show that these extracts may also help treat diabetic retinopathy.
+Studies show that maritime pine bark extracts may also help treat diabetic retinopathy.

-Diabetic retinopathy is a type of vision problem that people experience during the early stages of diabetes.
-It is also one of the leading causes of blindness in diabetics.
+Diabetic retinopathy is a type of vision problem that people experience due to diabetes.
+Also, it's one of the leading causes of blindness in diabetics.

 One study suggests that using pine bark extract may help inhibit the swelling in the retina.
 75% of study participants experienced vision improvement after supplementing with this antioxidant.